FridgeManIO/BloodthiefWiki/docs/modding.md

     return _can_dash and not _dash_on_cooldown and !player.is_on_floor() and player.on_ground_ray.get_collider() == null
 ```

+By overwriting this script in this way, we completely remove the player blood check, leaving everything else in the function intact.

 The `extends` path denotes the location of the script in the BloodThief source code to be overwritten.
-Only this function will be changed.
+Only this function will be changed, leaving the rest of the file intact.

 To actually overwrite this function, some extra code is required in main.gd
 ```gd title="main.gd"